Data-driven inference on optimal input-output properties of polynomial systems with focus on nonlinearity measures: Conclusions

 \section{Conclusions}

-We established a set-membership framework to determine optimal input-output properties of nonlinear polynomial systems without identifying an explicit model but directly from input-state measurements in the presence of noise.
-In particular, we focused on guaranteed upper bounds on so-called nonlinearity measures of dynamical nonlinear systems and their linear approximation as well as on input-output properties specified by time domain hard IQCs.
-We emphasize that the framework achieves computationally attractive LMI conditions with SOS multipliers even regarding to the unknown linear filter.
-Related to the set-membership literature, we moreover presented three data-driven supersets that include the true unknown coefficient matrix and showed their asymptotic consistency subsequent under some assumptions. \\ Subject of future research is the learning of optimal system properties from input-output measurements where the exploit of an extended state as in \cite{AnneDissi} seems promising.
-Moreover, learning polynomial sector bounds as in Subsection~\ref{RmkTaylor} requires some additional investigation.
+By Algorithm~\ref{Algorithm1}, we established a set-membership framework to determine optimal input-output properties of polynomial systems without identifying an explicit model but directly from input-state measurements in the presence of noise.
+In particular, we focused on guaranteed upper bounds on NLMs of dynamical systems and their \textquoteleft optimal\textquoteright\ linear approximation as well as on input-output properties specified by time domain hard IQCs.
+We emphasize that the framework achieves computationally tractable LMI conditions with SOS multipliers even regarding to the unknown linear filter.
+Related to the set-membership literature, we also presented three data-driven supersets that include the true unknown coefficient matrix and showed their asymptotic consistency. \\ While the framework is presented for polynomial systems, it can be extended to nonlinear systems by \cite{MartinNonlinear}.
+Indeed, the polynomial sector bounds from \cite{MartinNonlinear} include the unknown nonlinear system dynamics, are derived from data without knowledge of the true basis functions, and are suitable for the here applied robust control techniques.
+Subject of future research is the application of the proposed framework in practice and a thorough comparison of deterministic and stochastic approaches for determining system properties which could result in a framework fusing the advantages of both.

 \begin{IEEEbiography}[{ }] {Tim Martin} received the Master’s degree in Engineering Cybernetics from the University of Stuttgart, Germany, in 2018.
-Since 2018, he has been a Research and Teaching Assistant in the Institute for Systems Theory and Automatic Control and a member of the Graduate School Simulation Technology at the University of Stuttgart.
-His research interests include data-driven system analysis and control with focus on nonlinear systems. \end{IEEEbiography}
+Since 2018, he has been a Research and Teaching Assistant at the Institute for Systems Theory and Automatic Control and a member of the Graduate School Simulation Technology at the University of Stuttgart.
+His research interests include data-driven system analysis and control with focus on nonlinear systems. \end{IEEEbiography} \begin{IEEEbiography}[{ }] {Frank Allgöwer} is professor of mechanical engineering at the University of Stuttgart, Germany, and Director of the Institute for Systems Theory and Automatic Control (IST) there.\\ He is active in serving the community in several roles: Among others he has been President of the International Federation of Automatic Control (IFAC) for the years 2017-2020, Vicepresident for Technical Activities of the IEEE Control Systems Society for 2013/14, and Editor of the journal Automatica from 2001 until 2015.
+From 2012 until 2020 he served in addition as Vice-president for the German Research Foundation (DFG), which is Germany’s most important research funding organization.\\ His research interests include predictive control, data-based control, networked control, cooperative control, and nonlinear control with application to a wide range of fields including systems biology. \end{IEEEbiography}